 The beautiful pergola surrounded by orange trees featured in today's puzzle was painted by Thomas Fearnley in oil on paper mounted on canvas in c.
 1834.
 If you didn't know, a pergola is an outdoor garden feature forming a shaded walkway or sitting area of vertical posts or pillars.
 As a type of gazebo, it may also be an extension of a building or serve as protection for an open terrace or a link between pavilions. // Image Credit: Thomas Fearnley, c.
 1834, The Art Institute of Chicago

 Today's puzzle is based on The Siesta, an 1892-1894 oil on canvas painting by Paul Gauguin.
 The picture depicts a group of Tahitian women in westernized clothes chatting in the cool shade of a verandah during the hot afternoon sun.
 It was painted during Gauguin's first extended trip to the island of Tahiti.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Pergola with Oranges" .